Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: The Proposed Method

 \subsection{Weakly Supervised Part Detection Network}

 As discussed in Section \ref{SecLiterature}, it is well established that identification of discriminative local parts is essential for fine-grained categorization.
-In this work, we design a special architecture called PartNet (cf. Figure \ref{fig:the pafgn model structure} for an illustration), which explicitly learns part detectors using image-level category labels only.
-Examples of our detected local parts from the fine-grained categorization datasets are also shown in Figure \ref{fig:part detector}.
+In this work, we design a novel architecture called PartNet (cf. Figure \ref{fig:the pafgn model structure} for an illustration), which explicitly learns part detectors using image-level category labels only.
+Examples of our detected local parts from the fine-grained categorization datasets are also shown in Figure \ref{fig:detection_scores} and Figure \ref{fig:part detector}.

 A vanilla PartNet uses conv layers as its base subnetwork.
 Assume the final conv layer of the base subnetwork outputs $N$ feature maps.
 Using our proposed DPP (cf. Section \ref{dpp}), a number $R$ of local regions of those feature maps are proposed that give RoIs on the input image.
-These RoIs are of varying sizes and we use RoI pooling \cite{fastrcnn} to produce features of the fixed size $m\times m$, which, after vectorization, gives a feature vector $\mathbf{f}_{RoI} \in \mathbb{R}^{Nm^2}$ for each proposed RoI.
+These RoIs are of varying sizes, and we use RoI pooling \cite{fastrcnn} to produce features of the fixed size $m\times m$, which, after vectorization, gives a feature vector $\mathbf{f}_{RoI} \in \mathbb{R}^{Nm^2}$ for each proposed RoI.
 We use two parallel streams of fully connected (FC) layers on top of the base subnetwork to further process, in a batch mode, these RoI features $\{ \mathbf{f}_{RoI} \}$.
 Assume there are $C$ fine-grained object categories in the considered task.
 The \textit{classification stream} performs differentiation of the proposed RoIs among these categories.
 The \textit{detection stream} learns a specified number $P$ of patterns of parts (i.e., part detectors) that can identify from the proposed RoIs the most effective ones for fine-grained categorization.
 The two streams output part-level scores of classification/detection probabilities, which are then aggregated and used for image-level training or inference.
 We present component-wise specifics of our proposed PartNet as follows.